-Dirty Rice is too bold and delicious to call it merely a side dish.
-A very popular accompaniment for meats, fowl, and seafood in South Louisiana cooking, Dirty Rice is made by simmering browned meats with the Trinity (onions, green peppers, and celery), Cajun/Creole spices, rich stock, and cooked white rice.
+A very popular accompaniment for meats, fowl, and seafood in South Louisiana, Dirty Rice is made by simmering browned meats with the Trinity (onions, green peppers, and celery), Cajun/Creole spices, rich stock, and cooked white rice.
 A version of this dish (and there are endless versions) will always be found at family gatherings and holiday celebrations in South Louisiana.
-Here's how to make Sweet Daddy D's Cajun Dirty Rice!
+Here's how to make Sweet Daddy D's Cajun Dirty Rice, too bold and delicious to call it merely a side dish.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.